White close button

 After helping each customer service team member set up their goals, you should also help them create specific plans to achieve their goals.
 If you feel that they need coaching to achieve their goals, you should help to facilitate that.

-Set up informal, short one-on-one sessions with each member of your team.
-Talk to them about their immediate goals that you have set, also ask them about their larger career goals.
+Set up informal, short one-on-one catch-ups with each member of your team.
+Talk to them about the immediate goals that you have set, and also ask them about their larger career goals.
 Your team will work harder if you make them feel that you are invested in their long-term success.

 Set up schedules for the following performance review.
 Make sure there is a set cycle.
 And once again, remember to give your team members a good heads-up.